 How Bimbo Canada is reducing waste and focusing on a more sustainable future.

-As Bimbo Canada’s trusted advisor in strategic and consumer research decisions, Sklar Wilton & Associates partnered with them to scope their business needs, design the appropriate study, uncover meaningful insights, and build a strategic recommendation to gain clarity, build confidence, and ultimately help them take action.
-The study centered on bread consumers’ sustainability behaviours and attitudes, with a focus on food waste.
+Sklar Wilton & Associates partnered with Bimbo Canada to scope their business needs, design the appropriate study, uncover meaningful insights, and build a strategic recommendation to gain clarity and help them take action.
+The study centered around consumers’ sustainability behaviours and attitudes towards bread, with a focus on food waste.
 We also explored current brand perceptions and impacts on purchase decisions based on sustainability measures to better understand how Bimbo Canada brands were perceived versus competitive brands.

-Our research confirmed that consumers have very strong feelings about sustainability and food waste, which impact their purchase decisions.
-Interestingly, most consumers feel guilty about wasting bread, but are more concerned that packaging is a greater environmental issue.
+Our research confirmed that consumers have very strong feelings about sustainability and food waste, which impacts their purchase decisions.
+Most consumers feel guilty about wasting bread, but are more concerned that packaging is a greater environmental issue.
 We also uncovered surprising differences in how specific regional and age sub-groups view environmental and food waste issues and take action in different ways.
-By identifying these specifics, SW&A was able to help Bimbo Canada build a roadmap on how to best craft solutions for consumers and join forces with them to collectively improve sustainability efforts and address food waste concerns.

 By identifying the specific drivers that influence consumers, Sklar Wilton was able to help Bimbo Canada gain clarity on which areas mattered most and focus on the highest impact initiatives.
 The research findings helped them identify important regional and age sub-group differences to drive targeted short, medium, and long-term strategic planning.
 These strategies will improve Bimbo Canada’s sustainability and food waste efforts, while also raising the odds of successful in-market impact.